A constructive method to minimize couple matchings: Janson Vegelius coefficient

 To understand the notation, let us begin with some remarks about Definition~\ref{def:arm_notations}.
-Basically, the two $\{0,1\}$ matrices $X$ and $Y$ (which correspond in fact to two binary equivalence relations based on the drawn modalities) represent agreements and disagreements between the two variables on a same draw of size $n$; they are symmetric with $1$ values on their diagonal.

-As expected, one can pass from the relational encoding to the usual contingency encoding as well as in the reciprocal way; those transfer formulas are demonstrated in the mentioned articles.
-Coming back to the $JV$ index , those formulas enable us to write $JV$ as a cosine in the relational space:
+Basically, the two $\{0,1\}$ matrices $X$ and $Y$ represent agreements and disagreements between the two variables on a same draw of size $n$; they are symmetric with $1$ values on their diagonal.
+As expected, one can pass from the relational encoding to the usual contingency encoding as well as in the reciprocal way; those transfer formulas are demonstrated in the mentioned articles and enable us to write $JV$ as a cosine in the relational space: